 - Self Build Insurance: Typically 1% of the projected build costs

-- External Works: Around 15% of total build cost
+- External Works/Landscape: Around 15% of total build cost

 - Preliminaries: such as setting up a site office, scaffolding, fencing, security and safety equipment and skips.
-Typically costs £5,000-12,000 for a new house.
+Typically costs 10% of construction costs.

 The bigger the house, the more it will cost to build, but there can be some economies of scale that reduce the average cost/m² for larger houses, making a carefully-designed large house better value.